-The PDF to the right (Rescued Dog Action Kit) has a ton of information for new pet parents.
+The PDF located on the bottom of the page (Rescued Dog Action Kit) has a ton of information for new pet parents.
 Please feel free to download it and read it as it will help new pet parents accelerate the adjustment of their rescued dog.

 Relationships between canines and other dogs and cats can be pretty complex, beginning with the very first meeting.
 Dogs live in groups and establish their own social structure, sometimes called a dominance hierarchy.
 This dominance hierarchy serves to maintain order, reduce conflict and promote cooperation among pack members.